 I would also like to remind you that confidentiality & terms & conditions of the agency apply since you signed the artist agreement.
 We have no interest in pursuing this any further… On the other hand we will defend our reputation against unsubstantiated claims and violations against confidentiality & terms & conditions of the agency.

 We wish you could luck with your career.’

 Additionally to my invoice, I had asked to get a copy of my signed ‘artist agreement‘ and shehad answered: ‘Your Prestige Artists contract was already sent by Philipp,’ but I never received anything, except two outdated tubes of styling gel.
 At first, I might have only guessed the reasons why the agency has the urge to tie up creatives or fix the lack of clients.
 Now, one thing is certain; the methods of ‘Prestige Artists’ are more than questionable and unfair, but most importantly they are in many cases on the border of deception and being illegal, according to German and international commercial laws.
 Personally, I’m glad for trusting my inner voice and calling out a terrible sport.
 I stand for my own mistakes as well as my truth; but who ever commits a foul, gets the red card — both in fashion and sports. ☆

 We stand for truth and honesty, as well as transparency.
-Our aim was to ensure, that no creative is harmed, treated badly and that the human rights of every individual remains untouched.
-The B’SPOQUE magazine is looking forward to a written statement of the agency, which will be published on our platform as well, in order to be transparent and fair.
+Our aim was to ensure, that no creative is harmed, treated badly and that human rights of every individual remains untouched.
+The B’SPOQUE magazine is still looking forward to a written statement of the agency, which will be published on our platform as well, in order to remain transparent and fair.